Grevillea acerata: Taxonomy and naming

+The specific epithet (acerata) derives from the Greek a- (without) and -ceras (horned) and refers to the end of the style, which lacks the prominent 'horn' present in other related species such as Grevillea buxifolia.

 Distribution and habitat

 This grevillea grows in woodland, forest and heath in soils derived from granite.
 It is only known from the Gibraltar Range National Park and nearby Glen Elgin in the Northern Tablelands of New South Wales.

 Conservation status

-Grevillea acerata is listed as "Least Concern" on the IUCN Red List of Threatened Species.
+Grevillea acerata is listed as least concern on the IUCN Red List of Threatened Species.
 Despite its limited range, there are no major threats within Gibraltar Range National Park and its population is presumed to be stable.
 However, it is likely that inappropriate fire regimes pose a minor threat to the species.